Skip to main content

 Working with multiple shared mailboxes

-Some teams operate many shared inboxes — for example, one per hotel, store, or client — and want a single Assignment to handle new emails across all of them.
+Some teams operate many shared inboxes — for example, one per hotel, store, or client — and want a single Agent to handle new emails across all of them.

 Trigger setup

 Add multiple addresses to the Shared mailboxes field in the trigger settings.
 Each address is a shared mailbox that Duvo will monitor for new emails.
 If you set a Folder filter, it applies to all mailboxes — name the folder the same across your shared mailboxes (for example Inbox/Incoming).
-Each incoming email triggers a separate Job.
-The Job prompt tells the Assignment which shared mailbox the email arrived in, so Outlook tools (read, send, move, mark as read, etc.) automatically target the correct mailbox.
+Each incoming email triggers a separate Run.
+The Run prompt tells the Agent which shared mailbox the email arrived in, so Outlook tools (read, send, move, mark as read, etc.) automatically target the correct mailbox.

-If your Assignment needs to work with shared mailboxes beyond the one that triggered it — for example, checking a second inbox or sending from a different address — list those mailboxes in the SOP.
-The Outlook tools all accept a mailbox parameter, so the same Assignment can operate across any number of inboxes.
-Example SOP snippet:
+If your Agent needs to work with shared mailboxes beyond the one that triggered it — for example, checking a second inbox or sending from a different address — list those mailboxes in the AOP.
+The Outlook tools all accept a mailbox parameter, so the same Agent can operate across any number of inboxes.
+Example AOP snippet:

 Key Benefits